eerotal/restic-docker-swarm/README.md

 ## Agent CLI usage

-The `restic-docker-swarm:agent` image includes the restic binary which you can use to manage your restic repositories, manually take backups, restore backups etc.
+The `restic-docker-swarm-agent` image includes the restic binary which you can use to manage your restic repositories, manually take backups, restore backups etc.

 You can access the container by running